Can Employers Test For Drugs After Work Injuries?

 When evaluating whether an employer had a reasonable basis for drug testing an employee who reported a work-related injury or illness, the central inquiry will be whether the employer had a reasonable basis for believing that drug use could have contributed to the injury.
 If so, it would be objectively reasonable to subject the employee to a drug test.
 When OSHA determines the reasonableness of drug testing a particular employee who has reported a work-related injury, it will consider the following factors: whether other employees involved in the incident that caused the injury or illness were also tested or whether the employer to only tested the employee who reported the injury; and whether the employer had a heightened interest in determining drug use could not have contributed to the injury due to the hazardousness of the work being performed when the injury what occurred.
 The general principle is that drug testing may not be used by the employer as a form of discipline against employees to report an injury or illness, but may be used as a tool to ferret out the root causes of workplace injuries and illness in appropriate circumstances.

 Drug testing an employee whose injury could not possibly have been caused by drug use would likely violate the OSHA rule.
 For example, drug testing an employee for reporting a repetitive strain injury would likely not be objectively reasonable because drug use could not have contributed to the injury.
 Section 1904.35 (b)(1)(iv) prohibits employers from administering a drug test in an unnecessarily punitive manner regardless of whether the employer had a reasonable basis for requiring the test.

 What should an employer take from all this?
 The days of blanket drug testing may be over.
-If an injured worker is involved in an accident which could not have been caused by intoxication, an employer would be wise to not require mandatory drug testing or to fire that employee for refusal to undergo testing.
+If an injured worker is involved in an accident that could not have been caused by intoxication, an employer would be wise not to require mandatory drug testing or to fire that employee for refusal to undergo testing.
 Enforcement of OSHA’s new rule begins December 1, 2016.